Mars v. Venus: Analysing Gendered Decision Making in Marketing

 These metrics hold the key to understanding a CMO's role, carry significant weight in the marketing landscape, and possess the potential to significantly impact a company's financial well-being.

-Under structural factors, the CEO's gender comes into play because it shapes the reporting structure and workplace dynamics, influencing the CMO's decision-making process.
+Under structural factors, the CEO gender comes into play because they shape the reporting structure and workplace dynamics, influencing the CMO's decision-making process.
 On an organisational level, a company's performance relative to its peers impacts a CMO's risk appetite.
-Lastly, environmental factors, such as demand uncertainty in the firm's industry, affect the CMO's responsibilities and shape their risk-taking tendencies.
+Lastly, environmental factors, such as demand uncertainty in the firm's industry, affects the CMO's responsibilities and shapes their risk-taking tendencies.

 Navigating gender dynamics